SyntaxBreaker/twitch-chat/README.md

-# TwitchChat
+# Twitch Chat
-TwitchChat is an app that allows you to read a real-time Twitch chat.
+Twitch Chat is an app that allows you to read a real-time Twitch chat.

 ## Features